 I’m tired of bloggers shilling products that they obviously don’t use, encouraging more and more fast fashion consumption, and yet, they are sharing the occasional sustainable item to appear to care about the environment.
 No, that doesn’t fly with me.
 You can’t share a sustainable brand one day and shill Amazon the next.
 It just doesn’t fly with people like me.

 Don’t get me wrong, I understand everyone has to make a living.
-I also understand that the majority of society cannot live a luxurious, expensive lifestyle.
+I also understand that the majority of society cannot (or may not have the desire to) live a luxurious, expensive lifestyle.
 And I certainly understand that times change so what we want to see from influencers can evolve too.